Oklahoma City: Climate

-Oklahoma City has a temperate humid subtropical climate (Köppen: Cfa), along with significant continental influences.
-The city features very hot, humid summers, and cool winters with occasional snowfall.
-Prolonged and severe droughts (sometimes leading to wildfires in the vicinity), as well as very heavy rainfall leading to flash flooding and flooding, occur with some regularity.
+Oklahoma City has a temperate humid subtropical climate (Köppen: Cfa, Trewartha: Cfak), along with significant continental influences.
+The city features hot, humid summers and cool winters.
+Prolonged and severe droughts (sometimes leading to wildfires in the vicinity) and hefty rainfall leading to flash flooding and flooding occur regularly.
 Consistent winds, usually from the south or south-southeast during the summer, help temper the hotter weather.
 Consistent northerly winds during the winter can intensify cold periods.
 Severe ice storms and snowstorms happen sporadically during the winter.

 The average temperature is 61.4 °F, with the monthly daily average ranging from 39.2 °F in January to 83.0 °F in July.
-Extremes range from -17 F on February 12, 1899 to 113 F on August 11, 1936, and August 3, 2012; the last sub-zero (Fahrenheit) reading was -14 F on February 16, 2021.
+Extremes range from -17 F on February 12, 1899 to 113 F on August 11, 1936, and August 3, 2012; The last sub-zero (Fahrenheit) reading was -14 F on February 16, 2021.
 Temperatures reach 100 F on 10.4 days of the year, 90 F on nearly 70 days, and fail to rise above freezing on 8.3 days.
 The city receives about 35.9 in of precipitation annually, of which 8.6 in is snow.

-The report "Regional Climate Trends and Scenarios for the U.S. National Climate Assessment" (NCA) from 2013 by NOAA, projects that parts of the Great Plains region can expect up to 30% (high emissions scenario based on CMIP3 and NARCCAP models) increase in extreme precipitation days by mid-century.
+The report "Regional Climate Trends and Scenarios for the U.S. National Climate Assessment" (NCA) from 2013 by NOAA projects that parts of the Great Plains region can expect up to 30% (high emissions scenario based on CMIP3 and NARCCAP models) increase in extreme precipitation days by mid-century.
 This definition is based on days receiving more than one inch of rainfall.

 Extreme weather

 Oklahoma City has an active severe weather season from March through June, especially during April and May.
-Being in the center of what is colloquially referred to as Tornado Alley, it is prone to especially frequent and severe tornadoes, as well as severe hailstorms and occasional derechoes.
-Tornadoes have occurred in every month of the year and a secondary smaller peak also occurs during autumn, especially October.
+Being in the center of what is colloquially referred to as Tornado Alley, it is prone to widespread and severe tornadoes, as well as severe hailstorms and occasional derechoes.
+Tornadoes occur every month of the year, and a secondary smaller peak also occurs during autumn, especially in October.
 The Oklahoma City metropolitan area is one of the most tornado-prone major cities in the world, with about 150 tornadoes striking within the city limits since 1890.
 Since the time weather records have been kept, Oklahoma City has been struck by 13 violent tornadoes, eleven rated F/EF4 and two rated F/EF5.